jimratliff/GenoMac-system/README.md

 git clone https://github.com/jimratliff/GenoMac-system.git .
 ```
 **Note the trailing “.” at the end of the `git clone` command.**

+### Log into the Mac App Store
+- Launch the Mac App Store
+- Log in, using the Apple Account that purchased the MAS apps to be installed by Homebrew

 ### Use Homebrew to install applications and fonts
 ```shell